 For such an integral part of product, it’s amazing that nobody seems to know what Product Ops is!
 As a skill on LinkedIn, Product Operations has grown 80% in the last year.
-So why is no one really talking about it the way they talk about things like Product-Led Growth?
+So why is no one really talking about it?

 Here, we’ll go through the meaning of Product Ops, the role of Product Manager vs Product Operations Manager, the benefits of having a Product Ops team, and some typical interview questions.